-If you want to learn about eCommerce SEO, you’re in the right place.
+If you want to learn about eCommerce SEO and SEO terms, you’re in the right place.

 What makes us qualified to explain it?
 We’ve done what you’re trying to do.
 We’re eCommerce SEO experts who have built one of the only SEO-optimized digital eCommerce platform for the hospitality industry.

 If you want more people to discover your business through search engines and purchase your products, we can help.